Seaton Rural

 To reduce and target ASB in the community the East Devon Neighbourhood team work with partner agencies such as East Devon Council, local schools, local shops, pubs, and Highways.

 We have continued to target and monitor our ASB hotspots to tackle the effect that ASB has on our communities.
 Whilst attempting to limit the effect of anti-social behaviour, we will persist with our efforts to understand the route cause of them.
 We have had further reports of ASB driving mainly speeding.
-We have been out conducting speed enforcement and supported the local speed watch team.
-We will continue to do this now we are coming into spring with lighter evenings and better weather.
+We will continue to do this now we are into spring with lighter evenings and better weather.

 Your neighbourhood team have also issued a number of Sec 59 of the Police Reform Act 2002 on ASB drivers and their vehicles.
 This means that if they continue to behave in an ASB manner we can seize the vehicle.
 Please continue to report your concerns.